KevineUmuhoza/pet-webpage/README.md

 * open it in aa browser

 ## Known Bugs
-This webpage containd no bugs
+This webpage contains no bugs

 ## Technologies Used
 Poject is created with: